AnyLog-co/documentation/training/Session II (Deployment).md

   The broker delivers data that will be associated with database **test** and 4 tables named **lightout1, lightout2, lightout3, lightout4**

+* Note: The [Adding Data](../adding%20data.md#adding-data-to-nodes-in-the-network) document explains how data is added to nodes in the network.

 ## Using the data generator